masa7351/setupHelper/README.md

-# Description
+Setup Helper
+====
-This tool can create Podfile and install SwiftLint and SwiftFormat for your project.
+This tool help to create Xcode Project.
+Make Podfile and install SwiftLint and SwiftFormat on your project ...etc

+## Description

 - copy `.swiftlint.yml` and `scripts` on your Project
 - make Podfile `pod init`
 - Add Library in Podfile